 Tomato Pinworm

-The tomato pinworm is a tiny caterpillar that comes from a species of micromoth, only a few millimeters in size.
+The tomato pinworm is a tiny caterpillar from a micro moth species, only a few millimeters in size.

 Much of the damage they do is similar to that of the eggplant leaf miner.
 Only on tomatoes, it’s worse.